Visit Gulfport: An LGBTQ+-Friendly Community

 Tiny Gulfport is known for its "proudly weird" vibe.
 It's a very welcoming spot for gay travelers.

 Gulfport is a small town near St. Pete, tucked away from the highrises and populated by friendly, quirky people – including a large, active LGBTQ+ community.
-In fact, it's estimated that half of the Gulfport population identifies as LGBTQ+, many of which are active in the community.
+In fact, it's estimated that nearly half of the Gulfport population identifies as LGBTQ+, many of whom are active in the community.
 This small town is artsy and bohemian, with plenty of local businesses and events catering to its diverse population.

 Half of Gulfport's population identifies as LGBTQ+.